harrisonjansma/Portfolio/README.md

   <li>
-  To read my blog posts about deep learning and data science (Which have been featured in Towards Data Science and KDNuggets): https://medium.com/@harrisonjansma
+  To read my blog posts about deep learning and data science (featured in Towards Data Science and KDNuggets): https://medium.com/@harrisonjansma

   <li>
-  For a list of my professional qualifications look at my Linkedin: https://www.linkedin.com/in/harrisonjansma/
+  For a list of my professional qualifications check my Linkedin: https://www.linkedin.com/in/harrisonjansma/
   </ul>

 ## My Work